totalnoMartina/irish-macrame/README.md

 # Bugs and Issues

-Naviagation Burger Bar - The navingation was working just fine but when I left the app for a while(Leave of Absence for work purposes) and came back to it, the navigation of burger button to turn into 'X' on opening of navigatrion started to go outside of the navigation bar, going to the left so I will have to explore as i have Javascript function to close navigation onclick when clicked outside of the navbar which might cause issues for this burger menu bar to be out of order.
+Naviagation Burger Bar - The navigation was working  fine but when I left the app for a while(Leave of Absence for work purposes) and came back to it, the navigation of burger button to turn into 'X' on opening of navigation started to go outside of the navigation bar, going to the left so I will have to explore as i have Javascript function to close navigation onclick when clicked outside of the navbar which might cause issues for this burger menu bar to be out of order.
+Also I thought of dropping it altogether.

 I used another app similar to this to try and test out the CRUD functionality of reviews being created, Updated and Deleted, so before putting the code here i struggled with thecreate part as it was using forms in the case of tutorials I followed adn most helpful in this situation was [this one here](https://www.youtube.com/watch?v=EX6Tt-ZW0so&list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO&index=15), bug was that i could not make redirect url to go to the same page so i am exploring solution for this one.

-I watched several tutorials on putting likes and dislikes and decided at the end I would not want to promote 'disliking' but focus more on 'liking so i made the funsction to be able to 'like' or if it is liked to 'unlike which does not show any 'dislike'.
+I watched several tutorials on putting likes and dislikes and decided at the end I would not want to promote 'disliking' but focus more on 'liking' so i made the funsction to be able to 'like' or if it is liked to 'unlike which does not show any 'dislike'.
 After testing it on another app in [this repository](https://github.com/totalnoMartina/macrame-shopping).
-Also here my redirect needs fixing, I am trying to find solution for the like to work without refreshing the whole page so stil lexploring this one.
+Also here my redirect needs fixing, I am trying to find solution for the like to work without refreshing the whole page so still exploring this.

+I am also trying to test newsletter app in [this repo](https://github.com/totalnoMartina/the-macrames) as I want to make sure something works before I include it in my project as I have crashed so many apps during developing this one.
+At the moment it is not commited as I am having small issues figuring it out in the most simple way.
+I might need help from my mentor about this as I got the impression that it is easy but then some tutorials have it a bit complicated, so I am exploring this through [this tutorial](https://www.youtube.com/watch?v=yZPgBThZT04&list=PLGzru6ACxEAKtb29AeyHbVGUh2-0r891H&index=27).

 I spoke to a fellow student Iulia Konovalova about Error pages and she recommended something like [this](https://github.com/IuliiaKonovalova/e-commerce/blob/main/ecommerce_project/views.py) and I am just now finding best way to test to see my error page, so still looking into this.